marcandre/backports/README.md

     require 'backports/2.3.0/hash'

-This will make sure that Hash responds to dig, fetch_values, <, <=, >, >= and
+This will make sure that Hash responds to `dig`, `fetch_values`, `to_proc` and comparisons.
-to_proc

 ### Up to a specific Ruby version (for quick coding)

 You can load all backports up to a specific version.
-For example, to bring any
-version of Ruby mostly up to Ruby 2.7.0's standards:
+For example, to bring any version of Ruby mostly up to Ruby 3.0.0's standards:

-    require 'backports/2.7.0'
+    require 'backports/3.0.0'

-This will bring in all the features of 1.8.7 and many features of Ruby 1.9.x all the way up to Ruby 2.7.0 (for all versions of Ruby)!
+This will bring in all the features of 1.8.7 and many features of Ruby 1.9.x all the way up to Ruby 3.0.0 (for all versions of Ruby)!

 You may `require 'backports/latest'` as a shortcut to the latest Ruby version supported.